 Add individualism through props.

 Think about who your subject is to discover what background or props might help the drawing come alive.
-Illustrate what you think the person might be doing, eating, drinking, or reading.
+Illustrate what you think the person might be doing, eating, drinking or reading.
 Draw clothes you can see that person actually wearing.
 “Don’t just ask what they wear, but how they wear it,” says Bigoni.
 “Another thing I always try to do is add any pets that person has.
 I’ve even had people say, ‘My cat died, but can you add him in with a halo and wings?’”

 Developing a personal style.

 Although live caricatures are common at events and require speed in execution, the best method for developing your talent is taking your time.
 Don’t fret if you need to go slowly.
-Start over if a piece isn’t coming easily.
+Start again if a piece isn’t coming easily.
 “Sometimes I’ll have to erase because I did something that was too much.
 Sometimes I erase because I did too little.
 Figure out what balance best represents the person and don’t be afraid of trying it over and over,” says Bigoni.

 Practice with celebrities.

-Get started by drawing famous people from your favorite media or sports teams.
+Get started by drawing famous people from your favourite media or sports teams.
 It helps that you’ll likely be familiar with them and their mannerisms, plus there’s a bountiful supply of reference photos of celebrities available online.